debugacademy/academyvm/README.md

   1. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (Drupal VM also works with Parallels or VMware, if you have the [Vagrant VMware integration plugin](http://www.vagrantup.com/vmware)).
   2. Download and install [Vagrant](http://www.vagrantup.com/downloads.html).
-  3. Note for Faster Provisioning (Mac/Linux only): *[Install Ansible](http://docs.ansible.com/intro_installation.html) on your host machine, so Drupal VM can run the provisioning steps locally instead of inside the VM.*

 Note for Linux users: *If NFS is not already installed on your host, you will need to install it to use the default NFS synced folder configuration.
 See guides for [Debian/Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-14-04), [Arch](https://wiki.archlinux.org/index.php/NFS#Installation), and [RHEL/CentOS](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-centos-6).*

-Note on versions: *Please make sure you're running the latest stable version of Vagrant, VirtualBox, and Ansible, as the current version of Drupal VM is tested with the latest releases.
-As of August 2015: Vagrant 1.8.0, VirtualBox 5.0.12, and Ansible 2.0.0.*
+Note on versions: *Please make sure you're running the latest stable version of Vagrant, VirtualBox, and Ansible.

 ### 2 - Build the Virtual Machine